andrea-knpp/website/_pages/data.md

 ### NATO-SGD corpus

-The NATO Secretary General Document (NATO-SGD) corpus - with Valerio Vignoli, Federico Salvati and Fabio Maina - is a text collection of over 3,000 speeches and statements designed for analyzing NATO's public discourse.
+The NATO Secretary General Document (NATO-SGD) corpus - with Valerio Vignoli, Federico Salvati and Fabio Maina - is a text collection of over 3,000 statements designed for analyzing NATO's public discourse.
 It covers the period from 1996 to 2024 across six Secretaries General.
 The corpus can be accessed [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/SDVMOJ).

 <div style="text-align: center;">
   <img src="/assets/img/Picture4.png" alt="NATO-SGD corpus" width="400">